nulladdr/react-fatless-form/README.md

 - `form: ReturnType<typeof useForm<T>>` - The form object returned by the `useForm` hook.
 - `schema: yup.ObjectSchema<T>` - A [yup] schema defining the structure and constraints of form values.
 - `onSubmit: (values: T) => Promise<void>` - An async callback for form submission logic.
 Receives validated form values as an argument.
+- `feedbackConfig?: { successMessage?: string; errorMessage?: string; showFeedback?: boolean; }` - Optional configuration object for feedback handling.

   - `successMessage?: string` - A success message displayed upon successful submission.
 Defaults to "Done!".
+  - `errorMessage?: string` - A custom error message to display when submission fails.
   - `showFeedback?: boolean` - Controls whether feedback notifications are displayed.
-Defaults to `true`.
+Defaults to true.

 #### Returns